pkanGitHub/Apartments-Web-Scrape/README.md

 I then start to look for a way to use `scrapy` that is capable to run in a simple command line such as `python main.py`.
 It was a long process for me to find the right keyword on google search...

-Okay now, I started over with the very first version of `scrapy project` I made, started up without using `items.py`, in the `main.py` file... and soon realized, if there is no data for that specific apartment name, then it'll print `null` for that field, which looks really messy.
+Okay now, I started over with the very first version of `scrapy project` I made, started up without using `items.py` in `main.py` file... and soon realized, if there is no data for that specific apartment name, then it'll print `null` for those fields, which looks really messy.

-Therefore, I put back the functionality in `items.py`.
+Therefore, I put back the functionality from `items.py`.

 After all those mess converting scrapy project to a single script, now my problem is, how do I make my `start_url` dynamic?
-I then found `start_request` and was what I ended up using.
-Something similar to the example in the link I provided in below Resource section.
+I then found `start_request`method and was what I ended up using. <br/>
+Something similar to the example in the link I provided in below Resources section.

 ```python
 def start_requests(self):
     yield scrapy.Request(f'http://www.example.com/categories/{self.category}')
 ```

-<h3>Over all, it was a fun project to make, and I was glad I chose to use scrapy afterall</h3>
+<h3>Over all, it was a fun project to make, and I was glad I chose to use scrapy afterall, and was happy with my results.</h3>
 (yes, I did spent few more hours and tried out another scraping module before this, but we'll not go there)

 <br/>